 What to Expect at the Border

 When crossing the border into Canada, it is essential to be prepared for a thorough questioning process conducted by the border officer.
 Expect to answer a variety of questions regarding your travel intentions, including the purpose of your visit, the duration of your stay, and any past criminal convictions.
 Being honest and transparent about your history, particularly concerning any DUI charges, is crucial.
 Failing to disclose such information can lead to severe repercussions, including denial of entry.
+For instance, if you have a DUI conviction, it is advisable to proactively address it during your questioning, as this can demonstrate your willingness to comply with Canadian laws.

 How to Prepare for Crossing the Border